pearcej/cppds/_sources/AlgorithmAnalysis/Objectives.rst

 -  To be able to use “Big-O” to describe execution time.

--  To understand the “Big-O” execution time of common operations on Python lists and dictionaries.
+-  To understand the “Big-O” execution time of common operations on C++ arrays and dictionaries.

--  To understand how the implementation of Python data impacts algorithm analysis.
+-  To understand how the implementation of C++ data impacts algorithm analysis.

--  To understand how to benchmark simple Python programs.
+-  To understand how to benchmark simple C++ programs.